-Gold is typically alloyed with other metals for strength and this inevitably affects its color.
+It is naturally very soft and is typically alloyed with other metals for strength which inevitably affects its color.

-10 Karat, or 417, is the most durable with the color being a lighter yellow since it is 41.7% percent pure gold.
+10 Karat, or 417, is the most durable with the color being a very light yellow since it is 41.7% percent pure gold.

 Because of its composition, gold is less susceptible to decay allowing it to withstand the test of time.
-An alluring aged look is formed when the alloyed metals interact with air to create a darkened orange tarnish that is often seen in Victorian estate pieces.
+An alluring aged look is formed when the alloyed metals interact with air to create a desirable darkened orange patina that is often seen in our estate pieces.